Thinkersbluff/dgus-reloaded_klipper/README.md

 # DGUS-reloaded-Klipper (modified), CR6Community Edition!
 The Klipper in this repo is a fork of Klipper3D Release 0.10.0, which has been modified - [largely by Desuuuu](https://github.com/Desuuuu/klipper), and a little bit more by me - to work with the DGUS-reloaded DWIN_SET for CR6 printers located in [this companion repo.](https://github.com/Thinkersbluff/DGUS-reloadedForKlipper_CR6)

-This repo is forked from [the master DGUS-RELOADED project repository](https://github.com/Desuuuu/Klipper) maintained by Desuuuu.
+This repo was forked from [the master DGUS-RELOADED project repository](https://github.com/Desuuuu/Klipper) maintained by Desuuuu.
 The Desuuuu repo is in-turn forked from [the master Klipper3D.org github repository.](https://github.com/Klipper3d/klipper/)

->>**NOTE:** Desuuuu has also indicated that he intends to stop maintaining his dgus-reloaded-klipper fork, soon, so I am looking for CR6Community help to take over keeping this fork up to date with future releases of Klipper.
+>>**NOTE:** Desuuuu has also indicated that he intends to stop maintaining his dgus-reloaded-klipper fork, soon, so I am looking for CR6Community help to take over extending and maintaining this fork.
 (See **How to Contribute**, below)

 ## Who should __NOT__ use this firmware?
 If your goal is to run Klipper on your CR6 without using the stock T5L DWIN display hardware, **then you do not need this modified version of Klipper.**